 - The field of computer science is one of the "lucky" fields in which there are lots of job opportunities in the industry, so a Ph.D. in computer science does not limit you to just academic jobs.

-GRE: Most Canadian universities do not require the GRE.
-Many American universities have started to drop the GRE as well.
+GRE: Most Canadian universities do not require the GRE (Graduate Record Examinations).
 Your time would be better spent on improving your technical skills (in specific areas that you are applying to) and research experiences.

 CV: In Canada and the USA, your academic CV should be a professional document detailing all your achievements since you became an adult.
 (Do not include anything from middle school or high school, unless you won an Olympic medal or something similar.)